-Europe PMC started indexing preprint articles in 2018 alongside journal peer-reviewed articles.
-During the COVID-19 pandemic preprints became increasingly popular as they offered immediate access to resarch findings and data.
-But it was left up to the reader to make a judgement about the robustness of the science as no peer reviews were available.
-Several different preprint platforms started to enable readers to evaluate and review preprints.
+During the COVID-19 pandemic preprints became increasingly popular as they offered immediate access to research findings and data.
+But it was left up to the reader to make a judgement about the robustness of the science, as no peer reviews were available.
+Several different preprint platforms started to enable readers to evaluate and review preprints openly.
 Europe PMC had the unique opportunity to display aggregated peer reviews on preprints.

 The challenge

-Before adding open peer reviews for preprints in Europe PMC, the team needed to understand peoples’ perceptions towards preprint reviews and pain points with reading and evaluating preprints.
 Traditional journal peer review assesses the validity and quality of the research.
 Journal peer reviews are usually only visible to the article authors and journal editor and are conducted by invited reviewers who are experts in the research area.

 To test our hypotheses I designed a simple prototype which included a search results page, preprint page and peer review page.
 I conducted remote usability tests with 9 participants using the prototype to get feedback.
-The goals of the research were to understand:

 I worked closely with our UX Designer to iterate my intial designs, in particular how peer reviews were displayed for different versions of the preprint.

-I worked closely with our Data Scientist, Development team and external collaborators to define and review the technical specification.
-It was important to ensure the right information could be presented on the Europe PMC website.
 A process was created to pull information about each review from preprint review aggregators Sciety and EMBO’s Early Evidence Base.
 A piece of open source software called docmap-parser was developed, which converts a DocMap file into the XML format used by the Europe PMC database.

 Outcomes